i49/hibiscus/schema-basics.md

 These facets can be applied to `number` and `integer` types.
 Both `minExlusive` and `maxExclusive` are used to exclude the boundaries from the valid range of value.

-`integer` type that only accepts values from 1 to 12.
+The following `integer` type accepts only values from 1 to 12.
 ```java
   integer().minInclusive(1).maxInclusive(12);
 ```